camilovietnam/go-design-patterns/README.md

 # Go design patterns

 Repository with examples of design patterns in the Go language.
 This repository was created to put the ideas from this book into code: [Go Design Patterns by Mario Contreras](https://www.amazon.com/Design-Patterns-Mario-Castro-Contreras/dp/1786466201).
-The book itself has some issues, many of the code seems to have not been tested and some methods change name from one page to another, but I think the ideas are worth exploring.
+The book itself has some issues, sometimes the methods declared in one page are being called with a different name in the next page, or return a different type of object...but it's not hard to overlook these issues and gain some knowledge from it.

 ![Image](https://raw.githubusercontent.com/camilovietnam/go-design-patterns/main/go-logo.png)